NephosIntegration/Formula.SimpleRepo/README.md

 Suppose we wanted to allow our todo list to be able to be queried by a particular keyword found in the details of the todo.

 We can create a class extending the Todo model defining a new constraint called DetailsLike.
-We first must define this new constraint (by extending Contraint), and we must implement the Bind method that handles building the query for values.
+We first must define this new constraint (by extending Constraint), and we must implement the Bind method that handles building the query for values.

 ```c#
 public class DetailsLike : Constraint